 Doctors routinely had a bottle of something in their doctor bag, and weren’t shy about distributing these alcoholic beverages to their patients to numb them and nullify pain, if not knock them out completely.

-With high enough dosages alcohol is a remarkable pain killer, but obviously isn’t anywhere near as consistent or as powerful as the medicine that we have today.
+With high enough dosages alcohol is a remarkable pain killer, but obviously isn’t anywhere near as powerful as the medicine that we have today.

 Modern medicine comes to the rescue

 Right around the turn of the 16th century, doctors really started to experiment with pain control and pain relief drugs and “concoctions” that would eventually spiral into the science of engineering, designing, and manufacturing the strongest modern day painkillers like codeine phosphate, Tramadol, Co-Codamol and dihydrocodeine.
 Laudanum, opium, morphine, and other painkillers were some of the earliest examples of this science.